How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 AppPriceMac-nativeNotes

-Screen CharmPaid (one-time)Mac-only, made by an indie studio
+Screen CharmPaid (one-time)Mac-only, indie studio

-How to record with Qureco Screen Recorder
+How to record with Qureco

-2. Launch and pick your capture source
+2. Launch, pick your capture source

 3. Toggle Mic and System Audio on